CougFan36/AI_in_MLB/README.md

 In an effort to reduce the inaccuracy introduced by human empires, Major League Baseball has been experimenting with a system known as ABS.
 From an article in Baseball America:
 > The automated ball-strike system (ABS), known colloquially as robo-umps, uses the Hawk-Eye tracking system to determine whether a pitch is a ball or strike and relays the call to the home plate umpire via an earpiece.

 The Hawk-Eye tracking system mentioned in the quote has been implemented in several sports around the globe, but most notably in tennis.
 It allows players to challenge rulings on whether a ball was in or out of the field of play.
-Using a system of a cameras, as well as some advanced modeling/tracking techniques, it demonstrates the exact location where the ball struck tennis court, providing an indisputable method of identifying exactly where a ball landed on a tennis court
+Using a system of a cameras, as well as some advanced modeling/tracking techniques, it demonstrates the exact location where the ball struck tennis court, providing an indisputable method of identifying exactly where a ball landed on a tennis court.

 ![HawkEye](images/Hawk-Eye%20Example.jpeg)

 This same technology is being applied to baseball, but to track where a ball crossed the strike zone.
 There are two methods of implementation that are currently being tested in Minor League Baseball: the full ABS method, or the challenge system.